 IDEAS is the official voice of undocumented students at UCLA, They exists to provide undocumented students with the resources and support needed to ensure their retention in higher education.
 Furthermore, IDEAS strive to ensure access to higher education by educating our communities about the opportunities open for higher education success.

 Join IDEAS at their weekly General Body Meeting (GBM) on Wednesdays.
 Please check their website or social media for location & time.

 The 580 Cafe offers a comfortable place for students to relax, study, eat and more!
 Lively discussions, art and music make this a special place to hang out, meet new friends, or catch up with old ones.
 There is always something going on at the 580, and always someone to talk to! located at St.Alban's center door off patio.

 For more information, contact: Jeanne Roe Smith, Campus Minister

 Hours: Mon- Fri 9-5pm other times by appointment.

-E4FC is a nonprofit organization based in San Francisco that aims to empower undocumented youth in their pursuit of college, career and citizenship.
+Immigrants Rising (formerly known as E4FC) is a nonprofit organization based in San Francisco that aims to empower undocumented youth in their pursuit of college, career and citizenship.
 They do this by doing policy advocacy, scholars programs and guides for scholarships, etc.

 Their vision is the following: